laryn/flag_notify/README.txt

 notifications of site activity and optionally integrates with organic groups.

-It uses a hierarchical notification system organised in three levels: groups,nodes,comment, where users are always notified only once for the same event, with preference to the most relevant for them (i.e. a reply to own comment is notified as such rather than "there is a comment in your group").
+It uses a hierarchical notification system organised in three levels: groups,nodes,comments, where users are always notified only once for the same event, with preference to the most relevant for them (i.e. a reply to own comment is notified as such rather than "there is a comment in your group").

-Flag Notify purposely do not build the flags in code (it just ask for the flag machine name), not it creates views of elements that have been subscribed.
+Flag Notify purposely do not build the flags in code (it just ask for the flag machine name), nor it creates views of elements that have been subscribed.
-While this approach require little bit extra work from the user, it increases the flexibility and avoid potential problems if the og module is enabled/disabled after this module.
+While this approach require little bit extra work from the users, it increases the flexibility and avoid potential problems if the og module is enabled/disabled after this module.
 If necessary, I can provide an export of flags and/or views.